CDT Day 82: Rabbit Ears Pass to some ridge in the Rabbit Ears Range – Big Agnes Camp to Favorite Spot Camp

 The trail went from paved road to dirt road to paved highway.
 We turned left and down onto the busy road, thankful for a wide shoulder.
 The sun quickly turned up the heat for our push across the wide valley of pasture and abandoned cabins.
 Spice gave some water and a Lära Bar to an intriguing individual walking in the opposite direction wearing one sock and no shoes.

 We finally turned off of the pavement onto a dirt road that we would follow for the rest of the day.
 It climbed gradually through meadows and some of the most spectacular groves of aspen I’ve ever seen.
 Massive trees with trunks too wide to wrap my arms around (go hug a tree.
 It’s worth it!).
 Green leaves quaked and whispered with the breeze.
-Podcasts pumped from Gronk, strapped to the top of my pack.
+Podcasts pumped from Gronk who hung out on the top of my pack.

 Hunters were everywhere, driving trucks, driving ATVs, camping here, camping there.
 I found it mighty disconcerting to have such a large contingent of dudes wearing camo wandering, stalking, waiting in the woods.
 With just hikers around, I know that I can take a piss in peace if the trail is empty within sight.
 Now?
 Who knows who’s out there looking?
 As dusk faded to night, Spice and I started hiding off of the road whenever a truck rolled by.
 Better to be unseen than risk any kind of interaction.
 We heard a gunshot or two.